CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/readme.md

 > NOTE: When building and running the app in release mode, the branch will automatically be changed to **master** before loading.
 > Note: The documentation is also packaged with the sample app.
 If there is no network connection, or the documentation is not yet on github, the sample app will use the packaged version

+### CodeUrl

+The value of CodeUrl is modified when the app is built in release mode.
+The branch is automaticaly changed to **master**.
+This allows you to test the link in debug while pointing to dev.